Child marriage: Religious norms and laws

-Effects on each gender
+Problems (gendered effects)

-Child marriage has lasting consequences on girls, from their health (mental and physical), education and social development perspectives.
+Child marriage has lasting consequences on girls, from their health (mental and physical), education, and social development perspectives.
 These consequences last well beyond adolescence.
 One of the most common causes of death for girls aged 15 to 19 in developing countries was pregnancy and childbirth.
-In Niger, which is estimated to have the highest rate of child marriage in the world, about 3 in 4 girls marry before their 18th birthday.
+In Niger, estimated to have the world's highest rate of child marriage, approximately three out of four girls marry before their 18th birthday.

 Boys are sometimes married as children, almost always to a female minor.
 UNICEF states that "girls [are] disproportionately affected by the practice.
 Globally, the prevalence of child marriage among boys is just one-sixth that among girls."
 Research on the effects of child marriage on underage boys is scant, which researchers state is likely because child marriage involving boys is less common and boys do not face the adverse health effects as a result of early pregnancy and childbirth.
 The effects of child marriage on boys include being ill-prepared for certain responsibilities such as providing for the family, early fatherhood, and a lack of access to education and career opportunities.
 As of September 2014, 156 million living men were married as underage boys.

 In its first in-depth analysis of child grooms, UNICEF revealed that an estimated 115 million boys and men around the world were married as children.
 Of these, 1 in 5, or 23 million, boys were married before the age of 15.
 According to the data, the Central African Republic has the highest prevalence of child marriage among males (28%), followed by Nicaragua (19%) and Madagascar (13%).
 The estimates bring the total number of child brides and child grooms to 765 million.
 Girls remain disproportionately affected, with 1 in 5 young women aged 20 to 24 years old married before their 18th birthday, compared to 1 in 30 young men.

 Causes

-According to UNFPA, factors that promote and reinforce child marriage include poverty and economic survival strategies; gender inequality; sealing land or property deals or settling disputes; control over sexuality and protecting family honor; tradition and culture; and insecurity, particularly during war, famine or epidemics.
+According to the United Nations Population Fund, factors that promote and reinforce child marriage include poverty and economic survival strategies; gender inequality; sealing land or property deals or settling disputes; control over sexuality and protecting family honor; tradition and culture; and insecurity, particularly during war, famine or epidemics.
 Other factors include family ties in which marriage is a means of consolidating powerful relations between families.